By COGwriter

 First though, let's look at what the last chapter of the last book of the Bible teaches:

-So then, if the ten commandments were not "nailed to the cross", what was?
+So then, if the Ten Commandments were not "nailed to the cross" (see also Were the Ten Commandments Nailed to the Cross?) what was?

-Look again at what the Bible actually says:
+Look again at what the Bible actually says (two translations):

-"having wiped out the handwriting of requirements that was against us, which was contrary to us.
-And He has taken it out of the way, having nailed it to the cross" (Colossians 2:14).
+14 having wiped out the handwriting of requirements that was against us, which was contrary to us.
+And He has taken it out of the way, having nailed it to the cross (Colossians 2:14, NKJV)

-The handwriting of requirements (often also called the hand-writing of ordinances) was wiped away and nailed to the cross.
+The handwriting of requirements (often also called the hand-writing of ordinances) or certificate of debt was wiped away and nailed to the stake (Greek stauros), which some call a cross (see also What is the Origin of the Cross as a 'Christian' Symbol?).

 Which requirements were wiped out?

-Please understand that the expression "the handwriting of requirements" is a Greek legal term that signifies the penalty which a lawbreaker had to pay--it does not signify the laws that are to be obeyed--only the penalty.
+Please understand that the expression "the handwriting of requirements" (cheirógrafon toís dógmasin) is a Greek legal expression that signifies the penalty which a lawbreaker had to pay--it does not signify the laws that are to be obeyed--only the penalty.
 It is only through the acceptance of the sacrifice of Jesus Christ that the penalty was wiped out ("the handwriting of requirements").
 But only the penalty, not the law!

 Even some Protestant commentators realize this is so.
 Notice what Matthew Henry's Commentary on the Whole Bible states about Colossians 2:14: